noamross/gams-in-r-course/slides/chapter1_05.md

 Noam Ross
 Senior Research Scientist, EcoHealth Alliance

 Notes: Now that you have a sense of how GAMs can fit nonlinear data, let's learn a bit more about how they work.
 GAMs are powerful because of their ability to take on many shapes, but this is also what makes them challenging.
-Their flexibility makes it easy to over-fit your da
+Their flexibility makes it easy to over-fit your data.
+Here we'll learn how smoothing helps us deal with this issue.

 ---